smartcontractkit/documentation/docs/Oracle Jobs/Job Types/direct_request.md

 submit_tx  [type=ethtx to="0x613a38AC1659769640aaE063C651F48E0250454C" data="$(encode_tx)"]
 ```

-**Multi word example**
+**Multi-Word Example**

-Say a user wants to obtain the ETH price quoted against 3 different fiat currencies.
-If they were only using single word DR jobs, it would require 3 different requests.
-To make that more efficient they use multi word responses as shown below to do it all in a single request.
+Assume that a user wants to obtain the ETH price quoted against three different fiat currencies.
+If they use only a single-word DR job, it would require three different requests.
+To make that more efficient, they can use multi-word responses to do it all in a single request as shown in the following example:

 ```sol
 contract MyClient is ChainlinkClient {